Italian Subjunctive (Part 1): Speak Italian!

 Example Phrases Using “Stare” in the Present Tense Subjunctive Mood

 We will start with sentences using stare (to stay/to be) in the subjunctive mood because this verb comes up very commonly in this modern life, when not a day seems to go by without an email being sent and received!
 The old formalities of opening and closing a letter have returned!
-After the greeting in an email, if there has not been recent communication, it is customary to mention a hope that all is well with the family.
+After the greeting in an email, especially if there has not been recent communication, it is customary to mention a hope that all is well with friends and family.
 Here is a case for the subjunctive!

 |Tu stai bene.||You (familiar) are well.||Spero che tu stia bene.||I hope that you (familiar) are well.|